Retired number: North American sports leagues

 In 2008, Princeton University retired the number 42 for all Princeton Tigers sports teams in honor of Bill Bradley and Heisman Trophy winner Dick Kazmaier.
-UCLA retired the same number in 2014 for all Bruins sports teams in honor of Jackie Robinson, who had played in four sports at the school prior to his Hall of Fame baseball career.
+UCLA retired the same number in 2014 for all Bruins sports teams in honor of Jackie Robinson, who had played in four sports at the school before his Hall of Fame baseball career.
 Although Robinson never wore #42 at UCLA, the school chose it because of its indelible identification with Robinson.

 In 2011, Michigan Wolverines football unretired all of the numbers that it had retired to create legends jerseys worn by its best players.
 The unretired jerseys were Bennie Oosterbaan's No. 47, Gerald Ford's No. 48, Ron Kramer's No. 87, The Wistert Brothers' (Whitey Wistert, Al Wistert, Alvin Wistert) No. 11 and Tom Harmon's No. 98.
 In 2015, the Legends program was discontinued, and the numbers re-retired.

 On December 18, 2017, Kobe Bryant became the only player to have had two numbers (8, 24) retired by the same franchise, Los Angeles Lakers.

+Different team retirements

+Sometimes, if a player had been part of multiple franchises, both may elect to retire the number the player used per team.
+For example, Hank Aaron has the number 44 retired by both the Atlanta Braves and the Milwaukee Brewers both because of his achievements and because he wore the same number for both teams.

-Following Bryant's death, the Dallas Mavericks announced that number 24 would no longer be issued by the team (despite Bryant spending his entire career with the Lakers).
+In some cases, a team may retire a number in honor of a player that never played for them out of respect.
+Following Bryant's Kobe death in 2020, the Dallas Mavericks announced that number 24 would no longer be issued by the team (despite Bryant spending his entire career with the Lakers).
 While the number has not been issued since then, it is not honored in the rafters as an official retired number.
+Similarly, the New Orleans Pelicans retired number 7 in honor of Pete Maravich's basketball contributions to the state of Louisiana, both during his college career at Louisiana State University (LSU) and his professional career with the city's former NBA team, the New Orleans Jazz.
+In addition, from their establishment in 2004, the Charlotte Bobcats did not issue number 13 out of respect to Bobby Phills, who played with the city's former NBA team, the Charlotte Hornets, who had already retired the number in 2000.
+In 2013, the New Orleans Hornets changed their name to the Pelicans.
+The following year, the Bobcats also re-branded, bringing the Hornets name back to Charlotte.
+Additionally, the original Charlotte Hornets' history from 1988 to 2002 was transferred to the renamed team.
+In 2014, the Pelicans returned the number to circulation, while the new Hornets had the number retired; it currently hangs from the rafters of the Spectrum Center.
+In the 2016–17 season, Cheick Diallo became the first Pelicans player to wear #13 after its reactivation.